Yaba Blay: Career

 Blay is the author of One Drop: Shifting the Lens on Race and artistic director of the One Drop project.
 In One Drop, she explores the interconnected nuances of skin color politics and racial identity, and challenges perceptions of blackness as both an identity and lived reality.
-In 2012, she served as a consulting producer for CNN Black in America – Who is Black in America? – a television documentary inspired by the scope of her One Drop project.
-In addition to her production work for CNN, Blay is producing a transmedia film project focused on the global practice of skin bleaching (with director Terence Nance).
+In 2012, she served as a consulting producer for CNN Black in America - Who is Black in America? - a television documentary inspired by the scope of her One Drop project.
+She also co-produced a transmedia film (So Young So Pretty So White) focused on the global practice of skin bleaching with director Terence Nance.

-While her broader research interests are related to African cultural aesthetics, aesthetic practices, and global Black popular culture, Blay's specific research interests lie within global black identities and the politics of embodiment, with particular attention given to hair and skin color politics.
-Her 2007 dissertation, "Yellow Fever: Skin Bleaching and the Politics of Skin Color in Ghana", relies upon African-centered and African feminist methodologies to investigate the social practice of skin bleaching in Ghana.
-Her ethnographic case study of skin color and identity in New Orleans, entitled "Pretty Color and Good Hair", is featured as a chapter in the anthology Blackberries and Redbones: Critical Articulations of Black Hair/Body Politics in Africana Communities.
+While her broader research interests are related to African cultural aesthetics, aesthetic practices, and global Black popular culture, Blay's specific research interests lie within global Black identities and the politics of embodiment, with particular attention given to hair and skin color politics.
+Her 2007 dissertation, Yellow Fever: Skin Bleaching and the Politics of Skin Color in Ghana, relies upon African-centered and African feminist methodologies to investigate the social practice of skin bleaching in Ghana.
+Her ethnographic case study of skin color and identity in New Orleans, entitled "Pretty Color and Good Hair, is featured as part of the anthology Blackberries and Redbones: Critical Articulations of Black Hair/Body Politics in Africana Communities.